Bamblehorse/ReactApp/README.md

 ```
 $ npm run start
 ```
-[click here,](http://localhost:3002) to view the page on your local host.
+[Click here,](http://localhost:3002) to view the page on your local host.

-To run the app on a webserver run the following commands.
+To run the app on a remote webserver run the following commands.
 ```
 $ npm install -g localtunnel
 ```
 ```
 $ lt --port 3002
 ```

+Note: The local server must already be running for this to work, so run this command in a new terminal window.

+Once the command has run, it will give you a URL where you can go and see the hosted webpage.

 ## React Components